Date: 10 July 2016. Moby-Cool a/c

 improving the infrastructure of Seaweed.
 I'm glad I bought it.

-made by Frost King.
+Frost King Duct Insulation.
 It has a very sticky backing that adheres

 well to the fiberglass Moby-Cool cover. $20 bought me a 15'